zqlnt/todolistprototype/docs/API.md

 ## Authentication

-The API uses JWT (JSON Web Token) based authentication.
-All protected endpoints require a valid JWT token in the Authorization header.
+The API uses a hybrid authentication system supporting both JWT tokens and session-based authentication for merge compatibility.
+All protected endpoints require valid authentication credentials.

 ### Authentication Header
 ```http
 Authorization: Bearer <jwt_token>
 ```

+### Session Authentication
+For merge compatibility, the API also supports session-based authentication through cookies and session middleware.

 ### Token Management
 - Tokens are obtained through the `/auth/signin` or `/auth/signup` endpoints
 - Tokens should be included in all subsequent API requests
 - Tokens expire and need to be refreshed (handled automatically by the frontend)
+- Session credentials are managed through secure session middleware

 ## API Documentation